Wondering whether your website is meeting expectations or is the website not performing as it should be? How do you measure website performance?

 - Social Media

-For only $97, we spend a couple of hours going over your site and give you an indepth report which gives you precise information about your website content, functionality, SEO and traffic.
+For only $97, we spend a couple of hours going over your site and give you an in-depth report that gives you precise information about your website content, functionality, SEO and traffic.

 In the next article we’ll look at the important stats on Acquisition and Conversions to give you more insight into what needs to be checked and tweaked.
 In future articles we delve into the power of Search Console, which will show you internal and external links, broken links, keyword searches and more.